 It appears that between the drought of the 1860s and subsequent agricultural expansion, the antelope were pushed out of the Salinas Valley.
 California Department of Fish and Wildlife re-introduced antelope to the area, and today, antelope herds can be seen in the high valleys of the Gabilan Hills such as the Bitterwater Valley of easter Monterey County or the Carrizo Plains and Cuyama Valleys in the Northern San Luis Obispo County.

-The American Condor is yet another spectacular species that hovered on the brink of extinction because of antrhomorphic causes.
+The American Condor is yet another spectacular species that hovered on the brink of extinction because of anthropomorphic causes.
 It is the largest North American bird.
-Their range is from Baja California to the state of Washington and eastward to the Rio Grane River.
+Their range is from Baja California to the state of Washington and eastward to the Rio Grande River.
 Their size is enormous with a wing-span as great as 10 feet.
-They were first noted by Carmelite Friar, Antonio de la Ascension, in 1602.
+They were first noted by Carmelite Friar, Antonio de La Ascension, in 1602.
 He described them feeding on a dead whale.
-In prehistoric times, the Condor’s range was throughout the west and southwest.
+In prehistoric times, the Condor’s range was throughout the West and SIn 1985, the U.S.Southwest.
 By colonial times, the range was confined to the Pacific Ocean, and by the 1980s there were only 20 condors left in the wild.
-In 1985, the U.s. Fish and Wildlife service captured all birds in the wild and started a captive breeding and release program.
+In 1985, the US Fish and Wildlife Service captured all birds in the wild and started a captive breeding and release program.
 The program has been successful.
 What are today’s stats?

 Discuss the Arroyo Seco River as important anadromous fish habitat.

 In 1770, the Mexicans returned to Monterey to establish a mission and presidio.